pureinsights/discovery-sandbox/README.md

-# Pureinsights Discovery Platform: Inference SDK
+# Pureinsights Discovery Platform: Sandbox SDK
-_Discovery Inference SDK_ is a Python package that allows developers to programatically access Discovery features.
+_Discovery Sandbox SDK_ is a Python package that allows developers to programatically access Discovery features.
 Currently, it supports executing one or multiple QueryFlow processors.

 ## Requirements
 - Python 3.13+